Part of the series Counselling: What It Is — And What It Isn’t.

 Their work often involves diagnosis and treatment based on psychiatric models.

-But human experience doesn’t always fit those boxes — and psychiatry still can’t fully explain where anxiety or depression come from.
+But human experience doesn’t always fit those boxes — and psychiatry still can’t fully explain where anxiety or depression come from: the medical model can medicate, but is quite in the dark as to the deeper causes).

 What is Counselling?